Chronoblog/gatsby-theme-chronoblog/CONTRIBUTING.md

 At the moment I am working to ensure that the development process here is consistent with [GitHub flow](https://guides.github.com/introduction/flow/)

-## About used Technologies and Methods

-Here to list the technologies and methods that are used in the project. **None of this needs to be known to use Chronoblog** (Read [Guide](#guide---how-to-start-working-with-chronoblog-gatsby-theme) and [Documentation](#documentation) for this), but it will help to understand how everything is organized here.

 ### Organization of this monorepository

 This monorepo uses [npm workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces).